History of self-driving cars: 2015

-In mid-October 2015, Tesla Motors rolled out version 7 of its software in the U.S. that included Autopilot capability.
+In mid-October 2015, Tesla Motors rolled out version 7 of its software in the US, branded as an autopilot, that included some autonomous capabilities.
 On January 9, 2016, Tesla rolled out version 7.1 as an over-the-air update, adding a new "summon" feature that allows cars to self-park at parking locations without the driver in the car.
-Tesla's autonomous driving features are ahead of production cars, and can be classified as is somewhere between level 2 and level 3 under the defunct NHTSA five levels of vehicle automation.
+Tesla's autonomous driving features are ahead of production cars, and can be classified as is somewhere between Level 2 and Level 3 under the defunct NHTSA five levels of vehicle automation.
 At these levels, the car can act autonomously but requires the full attention of the driver, who must be prepared to take control at a moment's notice.
-Autopilot is not fully autonomous and can't detect pedestrians or cyclists.
+Autopilot is not fully autonomous and cannot detect pedestrians or cyclists.

-In February 2015, Volvo Cars announced its plans to lease 100 XC90 SUVs fitted with Drive Me Level 3 automation technology to residents of Gothenburg in 2017.
-The Drive Me XC90s will be equipped with Nvidia’s Drive PX 2 supercomputer and will be driven autonomously in certain weather conditions and on one road that loops around the city.
-As part of Volvo's Drive Me project, the 100 cars in the Sweden test will have an interface called IntelliSafe Auto Pilot, a feature that will let drivers activate and deactivate the autonomous mode through specially-designed paddles on the steering wheel.
-The interface was developed to oversee how drivers will transfer control to a car's autonomous driving mode in future cars.
-Volvo considers autonomous driving systems as the tool that will help it meet the company's goal to have no one seriously injured or killed in a new Volvo by the year 2020.